oussamakami/Bashling/README.md

 RAB OOF

 ubuntu@dev-server:~/bashling (master)$ cat << EOF
->This is a heredoc
+> This is a heredoc
->With multiple lines
+> With multiple lines
+> and $HOME expansion
 EOF
 This is a heredoc
 With multiple lines
+and /home/ubuntu expansion

 ubuntu@dev-server:~/bashling (master)$ env | grep HOME
 HOME=/home/ubuntu